HaochenLiu2000/KELP/README.md

 ## 4. Evaluation

-To test the trained SAFER model:
+To test the trained model:

 Run